 - 701.4a To cast a spell is to take it from the zone it's in (usually the hand), put it on the stack, and pay its costs, so that it will eventually resolve and have its effect.
 A player may cast a spell if he or she has priority.
-See rule 601, "Casting Spells." - 701.4b To cast a card is to cast it as a spell. - 701.5.
-Counter - 701.5a To counter a spell or ability means to cancel it, removing it from the stack.
+See rule 601, "Casting Spells." - 701.4b To cast a card is to cast it as a spell.

+701.5.
+Counter

+- 701.5a To counter a spell or ability means to cancel it, removing it from the stack.
 It doesn't resolve and none of its effects occur.
+A countered spell is put into its owner's graveyard. - 701.5b The player who cast a countered spell or activated a countered ability doesn't get a "refund" of any costs that were paid.

+701.6.
+Create

+- 701.6a To create one or more tokens with certain characteristics, put the specified number of tokens with the specified characteristics onto the battlefield. - 701.6b Previously, an effect that created tokens instructed a player to "put [those tokens] onto the battlefield."
+Cards that were printed with that text have received errata in the Oracle card reference so they now "create" those tokens.

+701.7.
+Destroy

+- 701.7a To destroy a permanent, move it from the battlefield to its owner's graveyard. - 701.7b The only ways a permanent can be destroyed are as a result of an effect that uses the word "destroy" or as a result of the state-based actions that check for lethal damage (see rule 704.5g) or damage from a source with deathtouch (see rule 704.5h).
+If a permanent is put into its owner's graveyard for any other reason, it hasn't been "destroyed." - 701.7c A regeneration effect replaces a destruction event.
+See rule 701.13, "Regenerate."

+701.8.
+Discard

-A countered spell is put into its owner's graveyard. - 701.5b The player who cast a countered spell or activated a countered ability doesn't get a "refund" of any costs that were paid. - 701.6.
-Destroy - 701.6a To destroy a permanent, move it from the battlefield to its owner's graveyard. - 701.6b The only ways a permanent can be destroyed are as a result of an effect that uses the word "destroy" or as a result of the state-based actions that check for lethal damage (see rule 704.5g) or damage from a source with deathtouch (see rule 704.5h).
-If a permanent is put into its owner's graveyard for any other reason, it hasn't been "destroyed." - 701.6c A regeneration effect replaces a destruction event.
-See rule 701.12, "Regenerate." - 701.7.
-Discard - 701.7a To discard a card, move it from its owner's hand to that player's graveyard. - 701.7b By default, effects that cause a player to discard a card allow the affected player to choose which card to discard.
-Some effects, however, require a random discard or allow another player to choose which card is discarded. - 701.7c If a card is discarded, but an effect causes it to be put into a hidden zone instead of into its owner's graveyard without being revealed, all values of that card's characteristics are considered to be undefined.
-If a card is discarded this way to pay a cost that specifies a characteristic about the discarded card, that cost payment is illegal; the game returns to the moment before the cost was paid (see rule 717, "Handling Illegal Actions"). - 701.8.
-Exchange - 701.8a A spell or ability may instruct players to exchange something (for example, life totals or control of two permanents) as part of its resolution.
+- 701.8a To discard a card, move it from its owner's hand to that player's graveyard. - 701.8b By default, effects that cause a player to discard a card allow the affected player to choose which card to discard.
+Some effects, however, require a random discard or allow another player to choose which card is discarded. - 701.8c If a card is discarded, but an effect causes it to be put into a hidden zone instead of into its owner's graveyard without being revealed, all values of that card's characteristics are considered to be undefined.
+If a card is discarded this way to pay a cost that specifies a characteristic about the discarded card, that cost payment is illegal; the game returns to the moment before the cost was paid (see rule 720, "Handling Illegal Actions").

+701.9.
+Exchange

+701.9a A spell or ability may instruct players to exchange something (for example, life totals or control of two permanents) as part of its resolution.
 When such a spell or ability resolves, if the entire exchange can't be completed, no part of the exchange occurs.